-Craig and Jenny: Torres del Paine is very far south!
+Craig: Torres del Paine is very far south!
 Remember that getting there can be a long day of travel, but it is absolutely worth the trip!
 Some flights are seasonal, so get some advice from your consultant about how to make the trip work best for you.
 Also remember to pay attention to the sunrise and sunset times when you are planning.

 Nicole: Strap on your hiking boots.
 There’s so much to see and do.

 Dianna: The seaside town of Valparaiso.
 Known for its colorful houses and street art, it is a delightful day trip outside of Santiago along with nearby beach town Viña del Mar.

 Craig: The Atacama Desert!
 It is like Utah, Palm Springs, and Zion all in one!

 Jennifer: Experience the epic landscapes and wide-open skies of Atacama while glamping in comfort and style.
 Spend your days exploring the Andes mountains and unique rock and sand formations on foot or by bicycle.
 After a gourmet dinner prepared by your chef, stargaze in some of the world’s clearest and darkest skies before retiring to your decked out canvas tent complete with proper beds and a living area.
 A hot water shower awaits you in the morning before continuing your desert adventure!